-"Government of Burundi has been helping farming co-operative to gain a good market at international market for different products such coffee, maize and tee, he confirmed that farming's co-operative helped them to put together their harvest and sold them at high price."
+"The Government of Burundi has been helping the farming co-operative to gain a good international market for different products such as coffee, maize and tee, he confirmed that farming's co-operative helped them to put together their harvest and sold them at high price."
 (Rukundo, 18 May, 2023).

-Concerning to access to credit, the finding show that it is positive and significant predictor (p<0.05) of livelihood of youth participation in agricultural co-operative societies.
-This means that for an increase in one unity for access to credit caused an increase in the probability of youth participation in agricultural co-operative societies by 0.012.
+Concerning access to credit, the findings show that it is a positive and significant predictor (p<0.05) of livelihood of youth participation in agricultural co-operative societies.
+This means that an increase in one unity for access to credit caused an increase in the probability of youth participation in agricultural co-operative societies by 0.012 (marginal effect).
 The p-value is 0.049, which is less than 0.05 while B=0.266 and SE=1.061.
-Thus, access to credit has significance influence to youth motivate to participate in agricultural co-operative in order to gain a credit.
+Thus, access to credit has a significant influence on youth motivation to participate in agricultural co-operative in order to gain credit.
 These findings are in line with Nyamba and Sanga (2022) who found that access to credit is a crucial factor determining rural youth participation in agriculture-based livelihood activities.

-Regarding to access to land, the finding show that it is positive and significant predictor (P<0.05) of livelihood of youth participation in agricultural co-operative societies.
+Regarding access to land, the findings show that it is a positive and significant predictor (P<0.05) of livelihood of youth participation in agricultural co-operative societies.
 The p-value is 0.034, which is less than 0.05 while B=1.492 and SE=1.906.
-This means that for an increase in one unity for access to land caused an increase in the probability of youth participation in agricultural co-operative societies by 0.043.
-Thus, access to land has significance influence to youth motivate to participate in agricultural co-operative societies.
-Most youth said that having land mean full participation in agricultural co-operative societies.
-This finding is supported the study of Kimaro et al. (2015) who found that access to land for youth is a crucial factor that determine their participation in agricultural co-operative societies and work as group because most of youth in Burundi join co-operative society in order to enjoy economies of scales.
+This means that an increase in unity for access to land caused an increase in the probability of youth participation in agricultural co-operative societies by 0.043.
+Thus, access to land has a significant influence on youth motivation to participate in agricultural co-operative societies.
+Most youth said that having land means full participation in agricultural co-operative societies.
+This finding is supported by the study of Kimaro et al. (2015) who found that access to land for youth is a crucial factor that determines their participation in the agriculture sector.
+This means that as land size increases, youth may increase their involvement in agricultural co-operative societies and work as a group because most youth in Burundi join co-operative societies in order to enjoy economies of scale.
 This finding is supported by interview of a co-operative officer in Muyinga province who said:

-"Access to land is an important factor for youth to participate in agricultural cooperative societies, even if it requires other factors such as availability of fertile land, water and irrigation in order to increase likelihood of youth participation in agricultural co-operative societies.
-He said that most of household in Muyinga have big land which make youth to participate in agricultural co-operative societies."
-(Nduwayezu, 21 May, 2023) However, access to fertilizer is negative and not significant predictor (P>0.05) of livelihood of youth participation in agricultural co-operative societies.
-The p-value is 0.133, which is greater than 0.05 while B=-1.097 and SE=0.730.
-Thus, access to fertilizer has no significance influence to youth motivate to participate in agricultural co-operative societies.
+"Access to land is an important factor for youth to participate in agricultural co-operative societies, even if it requires other factors such as availability of fertile land, water and irrigation in order to increase likelihood of youth participation in agricultural co-operative societies.
+He said that most households in Muyinga have a lot of land which allows youth to participate in agricultural co-operative societies."
+(Nduwayezu, 21 May, 2023)

+However, access to fertiliser is a negative and not significant predictor (P>0.05) of livelihood of youth participation in agricultural co-operative societies.
+Thus, access to fertiliser has no significant influence to motivate youth to participate in agricultural co-operative societies.
 This finding opposes the finding of Nyamba and Sanga (2022), who conducted a study on youth engagement in agricultural activities, status and prospects for agricultural sector development in Makambako Town Council, Njombe region in Tanzania.
-He found that access to fertilizer is positive a significant for them to participate in agricultural activities.
+He found that access to fertiliser is positive and significant for them to participate in agricultural activities.
 The finding is supported by interview of government agronomist in Kiremba District who said that:

-"In Burundi, government provides fertilizer to everyone who are engaged in agriculture sector not cooperative member only because individuals are requested to submit their order for every season.
-So, youth joint agricultural co-operative because they want to work together:" (Miburo,17 May, 2023)
+"In Burundi, the government provides fertiliser to everyone who is engaged in the agriculture sector, not cooperative members, only because individuals are requested to submit their order for every season.
+So, youth joint agricultural co-operative because they want to work together."
+(Miburo,17 May, 2023)